Junsu0213/WebCalculator/README.md

 - Graphs showing volume changes according to weight
 - Comparison between measured values and reference values (when measured values are entered)

-## Features
+## Technical Details

-- Intuitive user interface
-- Dark theme design
-- Responsive layout
-- Interactive graphs
+- The application uses Plotly for interactive data visualization
-- Age-optimized graph scales
+- Age-specific graph scales are automatically applied based on the patient's age

-## Technology Stack

-- Python
-- Streamlit
-- Plotly
-- Pandas
-- NumPy
-- Matplotlib
+- The dark theme UI is designed for optimal visibility in clinical settings

 ## Installation